 Coordination of problem solving must take place between users and the automated components of a planning system.
-In joint research with the University of Rochester (whose work is described in Allen, Ferguson and Schubert, 1996) we are exploring ways in which the O-Plan controller can be given specific limitations on what plan modifications it can perform, and the specific plan options or sub-options it is working on can be coordinated with those being explored by a user supported by a suitable interface.
+In joint research with the University of Rochester (Allen, Ferguson and Schubert, 1996) we are exploring ways in which the O-Plan controller can be given specific limitations on what plan modifications it can perform, and the specific plan options or sub-options it is working on can be coordinated with those being explored by a user supported by a suitable interface.